This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 Neuroeconomics is an exciting and interdisciplinary field aimed at a unified understanding of economic decision-making and decision-making more generally.
 Its goal is to bridge the gap between neuroscience on the one hand and behavioral economics and game theory on the other.

-The course will involve reading articles from behavioral economics and neuroscience, as well as some related work on the nature of value and utility in philosophy and cognitive science.
-That primary material will be supplemented, outside of class, by short videos and browser- and smartphone-based games from experimental economics, as well as some games in class.
+The course will involve reading articles from behavioral economics and neuroscience, as well as cognitive scientific and philosophical readings related to free will, rationality, and the nature of value.
+That primary material will be supplemented, outside of class, by occasional short videos and browser- and smartphone-based games from experimental economics, as well as some games in class.
 Assignments will include two short essays and a choice between a longer essay and research proposal, with at least one of those three being focused on an empirical question and at least one defending a theoretical position.

 Students can expect to get an accessible primer on neuroscience and a more in-depth introduction to recent research with practical implications for the decisions we make in our lives.

 Secondly, the course will give students practice with scientific and argumentative writing.
-Some emphasis will be placed on demystifying the academic writing process and its 'point'.
-Given the importance placed on writing in college, the course should thus be useful very broadly.
+Some emphasis will be placed on demystifying the academic writing process and its 'point.'
+Given the importance placed on writing in college, the course should thus be useful quite broadly.

 Given its interdisciplinary nature, the course will also expose students to the increasingly valued skill of reading scientific research with an eye towards its implications for other disciplines.

 Prerequisites: There are no prerequisites.
-While a good grasp of algebra and any exposure to neuroscience and economics would be helpful, the course is designed to get everyone up to speed enough to dive in.
+While a good grasp of algebra and any exposure to neuroscience, psychology, philosophy, or economics would be helpful, the course is designed to get everyone up to speed enough to dive in.